Is Australia safe? Everything you need to know

 Snakes

 Take extra precautions when hiking.
 It’s recommended that you wear closed-toe shoes and long pants.
-Also try to make loud stomping noises when moving to scare them off.
-It’s a good idea to have guide by your side, especially if bushwalking in an unfamiliar area.
+Also, try to make loud stomping noises when moving to scare them off.
+It’s a good idea to have a guide by your side, especially if bushwalking in an unfamiliar area.

-Bushwalks are a uniquely Australian experience, made even more memorable with a First Nations guide who can not only talk about the landscapes but also share the stories of the people who have lived there for thousands of years.
+Bushwalks are a uniquely Australian experience, made even more memorable with a First Nations guide who can teach you about the landscapes and share the stories of the people who have lived within them for thousands of years.

 Check out our range of Australia trips featuring guided bushwalks